ECTS Iain T Boyle Award

-Nominations for the 2017 Iain T Boyle Award are now closed.
+Nominations for the 2022.
+Iain T Boyle Award are now open until 30 November 2021.

 All nominations are reviewed by an independent panel of reviewers.
 The final decision is based on the marks and comments from the reviewers and any conflicts of interest are identified and dealt with appropriately.

 Congratulations to Dr. Natasha Appelman-Dijkstra, M.D., Ph.D., Leiden, Netherlands recipient of the 2022 Iain T Boyle Award presented during the ECTS Annual General Meeting 2022.

 For a full list of previous Award recipients, please visit the Previous Grants section.

 Dr. Natasha Appelman-Dijkstra, M.D., Ph.D. is well-known in the European bone research community.
 She has headed the illustrious Leiden Center for Bone Quality since 2016.